About The Canadian Canoe Museum

 As part of the Museum’s responsibility for this cultural asset of national significance (Senate of Canada, 2013), it is building a new 65,000-square-foot home that aspires to be as innovative as the canoe itself.

-The future home of The Canadian Canoe Museum, set to open this winter, will invite visitors to walk in the front door of the Museum and paddle out the back with an array of outdoor programming on its new Lakefront Campus.
+The future home of The Canadian Canoe Museum will invite visitors to walk in the front door of the Museum and paddle out the back with an array of outdoor programming on its new Lakefront Campus.
 Render by Lett Architects Inc, courtesy of The Canadian Canoe Museum.

 About the New Museum